playi/WonderPy/README.md

 # Getting Started
 The steps above install the core library.
 There are many examples of using it separately in the github repository [playi/WonderPyExamples](https://github.com/playi/WonderPyExamples).
+It is *highly* recommended to look at those examples.
 One of those is this "hello world" example.
 Copy this file into "hello_world.py" and run it.

 ```